Inca Trail: A Helpful Breakdown of the Main Topics Trekkers Ask About

 Why are permits required?

-Permits are required to control access to the Machu Picchu National Park and limit the daily number of people on the trails.
+Permits are required to control access to Machu Picchu National Park and limit the daily number of people on the trails.

 Can anyone make the Inca Trail?